 From the figures it is evident that the M9K-based implementations are superior.
 The area of the 2W/4R and 4W/8R LVT-M9K implementations increases much more slowly with depth than the pure ALM implementation.
-The 2W/4R 32 and 64 element implementations are nearly co-located probably because the only change is the width of the addresses from five to six bits, and each ALM can calculate two Boolean functions of up to six inputs, matching the two addresses from the write ports.
 Furthermore, as an indication of their usability, these designs achieve a clock frequency close-to or better than the 290MHz clock frequency of a NiosII/f soft processor on the same Stratix III device [5].
 For example, the 4W/8R version has an operating frequency ranging from 361 MHz at 32 elements, down to 281 MHz for 256 elements, with enough ports to support four such soft processors.